-While your engine is being overhauled, our accessory shop technicians are busy overhauling your engine’s accessories.
-Starters, alternators and magnetos are overhauled in-house.
+While your engine is being overhauled, our accessory shop technicians are busy addressing your engine’s accessories.
+Starters, alternators and magnetos are available for exchange.
 Carburetor and Bendix fuel injectors are available for exchange.
-We are constantly expanding our accessory overhaul capabilities with the goal of doing 100% of our accessory overhauls in-house in the future.
-Our ability to overhaul most accessories means your accessories receive the same high quality workmanship your engine receives, and it helps hold down the cost of your engine overhaul too.
+We are constantly expanding our accessory overhaul capabilities.
+Our ability to overhaul and exchange accessories means your accessories receive the same high quality workmanship your engine receives, and it helps hold down the cost of your engine overhaul too.

 Our most experienced and seasoned personnel, trained in every phase of engine overhaul, assemble your engine.
 We use a “work center” approach to assembly, which means the engine remains in one assembly location from start to finish.
 Our assembly technicians follow a set pattern of inspection and assembly that includes numerous designated checkpoints by the chief inspector.
 After final inspection and chief inspector acceptance, the completed engine is ready for Testing.